QNapi/qnapi/README.md

 #### Binary prerequisities

-QNapi depends on these binary executables:
+QNapi depends on these binary dependencies:

-* 7zip (7z, 7za) - to unpack subtitles, which are commonly compressed with 7z
+* p7zip (7z, 7za) - to unpack subtitles, which are commonly compressed with 7zip
-* ffprobe (from ffmpeg) - to retrieve movie info such as dimensions or frame rate
+* libmediainfo - to retrieve movie info such as dimensions, duration and frame rate

-Linux/UNIX users will have such binaries as separate packages.
+Linux/UNIX users can find these dependencies in separate packages.

-Statically compiled 7zip binaries are provided in this repository for Windows/OSX users at `win32/content/7za.exe` and `macx/content/7za`, respectively.
+Statically compiled **p7zip** binaries are provided in this repository for Windows/OSX users at `win32/content/7za.exe` and `macx/content/7za`, respectively.
+Similarly, compiled **libmediainfo** libraries are provided for Windows/OSX in `deps/libmediainfo/`.

-> **Important!** For Windows or OSX users it is required to manually download and unpack ffprobe binary.
->
-> * Windows - `ffprobe.exe` static binary is available at http://ffmpeg.zeranoe.com/builds/win32/static/ and should be unpacked to `win32/content/`
-> * OSX - `ffprobe` static binary is available at https://evermeet.cx/pub/ffprobe/ and should be unpacked to `macx/content`
+> **WARNING!** Precompiled binaries are stripped from the source archive!

 #### Cloning the source code